Top tips for a day trip to La Graciosa

 Things to do in La Graciosa on a one-day trip

 The island of La Graciosa is one of the most off-the-beaten-path destinations in Spain.
-It’s the only inhabited island of the Chinijo archipelago and the whole island is a natural park, protected as a European Union Special Protection Area!
+It’s the only inhabited island of the Chinijo archipelago and the whole island forms part of the Chinijo Archipelago Nature Reserve, the largest marine reserve in Europe.

 During your day trip to La Graciosa, we recommend that you explore the tremendous natural landscape of the island, connect with nature and feel the peace it radiates.